ryan-mcclue/musings/notes.md

 IS IT POSSIBLE THAT AN ASSEMBLY INSTRUCTION LIKE RDTSCP COULD BE TRAPPED BY PROGRAM LOADER?

+ALMOST ALWAYS CAST TO FLOAT WHEN DOING DIVISIONS LEADING TO FLOAT

+DO THE 'MOST CERTAIN' THING FIRST.
+THIS COULD EITHER BE THE IMPLEMENTATION OR THE USAGE CODE

+Drawing just take state, and input.
+After base drawing, look at input and alter if appropriate

+When debugging, look through variables and see if anything looks ridiculous

 ASSERT(!"invalid case statement");

 Use GLOBAL and global_prefix